ComparativeGenomicsToolkit/cactus/doc/mc-paper/fly/README.md

 ```

 This will create one `<SAMPLE>.isec.stats.tsv.gz` for each sample.
-Assuming all those files are in located in a `freebayes_stats` folder, the [`compare-freebayes-calls.R`](compare-freebayes-calls.R) script will compute stats and make the graphs shown in the manuscript.
+Assuming all those files are located in a `freebayes_stats` folder, the [`compare-freebayes-calls.R`](compare-freebayes-calls.R) script will compute stats and make the graphs shown in the manuscript.

 ---